cooljasonmelton/follow-the-money/docs/data/ingestion.md

 - **Missing run**: `ValidationRunner`/normalize commands require at least one ingest run ID; ensure ingest commands were executed first.
 - **checksum mismatch**: remove partial ZIPs in `data/raw/` and rerun ingest.
 - **pytest fails**: install dev deps offline by pulling wheels ahead of time or run in an environment with internet access.
+- **Huge downloads**: if disk space is low, remove `data/raw/*.zip` after ingestion, or point `RAW_DATA_DIR` to an external drive.
+- **Recovering from hangs**: downloads can take several minutes; press `Ctrl+C` to abort and rerun once you have bandwidth/disk space.
+The CLI now logs when a download starts and finishes so you can tell whether it’s progressing.